This is your answer to where to stay in Berlin city on a budget AND have an epic time.

 This is strictly a no party hostel, yet guests continually say it’s a great place to meet people as a solo traveller.

 Relax in the quiet garden or lounge and explore as a group by joining the free walking tour that leaves daily.

 Looking for the best hostels in Berlin Mitte?

 EastSeven is located in Mitte (central district), with Alexander Platz in walking distance.
 Ideal for travellers seeking the true spirit of Berlin.

-Best Party Hostels in Berlin
+The Best Party Hostels in Berlin

-To help you save time, we did some research on the nice hostels in Berlin for partying.
+To help you save time, we did some research on the best hostels in Berlin for partying.
 Personally, we are not huge party travelers, but of course we want this guide to be complete.

 And we think we’ve found a real banger!

 Vetted by one of our craziest party buddies, One80 made the cut!

 One80 Hostel likes to make it as easy as possible to make new friends.